kannibalox/pyrosimple/docs/advanced.md

 command.

-Make sure that the registered handlers do not have adverse effects when called repeatedly, i.e. know what you\'re doing.
+Make sure that the registered handlers do not have adverse effects when called repeatedly, i.e. know what you're doing.
 The handlers for an event can be listed like so:

 ``` bash